sidrafik42/cv-generator/DEPLOYMENT.md

    - **Start Command**: `poetry run gunicorn app:app`
    - **Instance Type**: Free (or choose as needed)

+6. **IMPORTANT**: Make sure Render uses Python 3.12, not 3.13:

+   - The application is configured to use Python 3.12 because Pillow (image processing library) does not support Python 3.13 yet
+   - Render may default to Python 3.13, which will cause deployment failures
+   - The [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt) and [pyproject.toml](file://c:\Users\lenovo\Desktop\cv%20generator\pyproject.toml) files specify Python 3.12 to ensure compatibility

-6. Click "Create Web Service"
+7. Click "Create Web Service"

-7. Render will automatically start building and deploying your application.
+8. Render will automatically start building and deploying your application.
 This process may take a few minutes.

 ## Step 5: Configure Environment Variables (if needed)